alexeygrigorev/rag-agents-workshop/README.md

 - Learn about agentic search
 - Give tools to our agents
 - Use PydanticAI to make it easier

+You can learn more about agents in the upcoming [AI Bootcamp course](https://maven.com/alexey-grigorev/from-rag-to-agents).
+Use code "DTC" to get $99 off.

+Based on the code of this workshop, we developed a library ["Toy AI Kit"](https://github.com/alexeygrigorev/toyaikit).
+This library simplifies the interaction with OpenAI API when developing agents and helps better understand how other agent libraries are implemented.

 For this workshop, we will use the following FAQ documents from [our free courses](https://datatalks.club/blog/guide-to-free-online-courses-at-datatalks-club.html):